 Joan Laporta expected to lift lid on Lionel Messi’s departure from Barcelona

+Lionel Messi: Joan Laporta expected to lift lid on departure from Barcelona

 The Catalan giants made a shock announcement on Thursday evening.